SYSTEM: STARK_OS_v4.2.1 // STATUS: OPERATIONAL

 Partial Derivatives

-In multivariable calculus, we extend the concept of derivatives to functions of multiple variables.
-Partial derivatives measure how a function changes with respect to one variable while keeping others constant.
+Extending derivatives to functions of multiple independent variables.
+Partial derivatives measure changes relative to one axis while maintaining others constant, defining gradients and tangent planes.

 Multiple Integrals